niartenyaw/dcos-docs-site/pages/1.13/security/oss/authentication/out-of-band-verification/index.md

 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

 Other services can authenticate incoming requests on behalf of the DC/OS [Identity and Access Manager (IAM)](/1.13/overview/architecture/components/#dcos-iam) component, using public key cryptography.
-This works if the authentication token presented by the client has been signed by the IAM using its private key (with the RS256 algorithm).
+This works if the authentication token presented by the client has been signed by the IAM with its private key.

 ## Bouncer JSON Web Key Set (JWKS) endpoint
 The Bouncer's JWKS endpoint (`/auth/jwks`) provides the public key details required for verifying the signature of type RS256 JWTs issued by Bouncer.
 The JSON document data structure emitted by that endpoint is compliant with [RFC 7517](https://tools.ietf.org/html/rfc7517).
 Within that data structure, the public key is parameterized according to [RFC 7518](https://tools.ietf.org/html/rfc7518).